Mambouna/pgturbo/doc/from-scratch.rst

 There are just three objects, aside from the background: the bird, and the top and bottom pipes.

-This corresponds to the Pygame Zero code setting these objects up as ``Actors``::
+This corresponds to the Pygame Turbo code setting these objects up as ``Actors``::

    bird = Actor('bird1', (75, 200))
    pipe_top = Actor('top', anchor=('left', 'bottom'))
    pipe_bottom = Actor('bottom', anchor=('left', 'top'))

-In Pygame Zero we also have to ensure we draw these objects.
+In Pygame Turbo we also have to ensure we draw these objects.
 In principle this gives a little more flexibility about how to draw the scene::

    def draw():